saquibmh/Automated-California-AV-Dataset/README.md

 [![DOI](https://zenodo.org/badge/658437595.svg)](https://zenodo.org/badge/latestdoi/658437595)

-Author: Saquib M Haroon and Alyssa Ryan @ University of Arizona
+Authors: Saquib M Haroon and Alyssa Ryan @ University of Arizona
 ## Libraries used
 The successful implementation of the extractor relied on the utilization of specific libraries.
 These libraries played a crucial role in generating the final Excel file from the Autonomous Vehicle collision reports.